 The latest research of Czech experts focused on samples from Ghana and Cameroon.
 At the Agbogbloshie scrapyard and waste disposal site in Ghana's capital Accra, they found enormous contamination with highly dangerous toxic substances.
 Much of the local e-waste comes from Europe or the United States.
 The study has already been reported by global media, such as The Guardian and NBC - Euronews.
 Last year, a movie on Agbogbloshie named 'Welcome to Sodom' was released.

 Previously, Czech researchers have discovered dangerous pollution in Thailand, Kazakhstan, China, Indonesia, Serbia, Montenegro, and Bosnia and Herzegovina, followed by sampling in Armenia and Ukraine.
 Among the samples, there are also several eggs from the Czech Republic.

 "We present the results of our 'egg reports' in the issue of the limitations on toxic substances in waste, which we are working on in cooperation with experts from IPEN, an international network of NGOs, here at the Geneva conference.
 That paper will shed new light on the contamination of the environment with dioxins and other POP-containing waste,” said Jindřich Petrlík, head of Arnika - Toxics and Waste Program comments from Geneva.

 In total, Arnika and IPEN published a comparison of the results from 47 locations in 29 countries around the world between 2004 and 2018, as well as the content of toxic substances.
-Those then very easily into living organisms, where they accumulate in fat tissues, and through food into human bodies.
+Those substances enter very easily into living organisms, where they accumulate in fat tissues, and they are introduced into the human body through food.

 In addition to the Stockholm Convention on Persistent Organic Pollutants, the Geneva Convention Center also features the Basel Convention.
 It regulates the cross-border movement of hazardous waste, which often ends up in developing countries that do not have sufficient technology to dispose of it.